Aboriginal Art Certificate

 • English Language Arts 30-2 or Equivalent OR

-• Students who do not meet admission requirements can contact student services regarding opportunities for placement testing. * Students will need to submit an application to the program to start the process.
+• Students who do not meet admission requirements can contact student services regarding opportunities for placement testing. * Students must submit an application to the program to start the process.

 • Interview with Coordinator